Energy Saving Tips

-There are many ways to reduce energy consumption.
-Here are some simple ideas to help you cut fuel use and save money.
+There are many ways to reduce energy consumption and be more environmentally friendly.
+Here are some simple energy savings tips to help you cut fuel use and save money.

 - Turn your thermostat down from 72°F to 68°F for eight hours a day and you’ll save as much as 10% on energy costs.
 Every degree you lower your thermostat could save you about 3% on your heating bill.

 - Winterize windows with weather stripping (for all moveable joints) and caulk (for nonmoving parts).
 Also, use a window kit to insulate the inside of your windows to keep cold air out and warm air in.

 - If you have a warm air system, change your furnace filter once a month.

 - Make sure you reverse the direction of ceiling fans so they move warm air down, without creating a wind-chill effect.

 - Install ceiling fans.
 They use far less energy than air conditioners and allow you to feel cool while keeping your thermostat set higher.

 - Plant shade trees around your outdoor a/c unit.
 A unit sitting in the sun can use significantly more energy to cool your home than one in the shade.

 - Fill your dishwasher completely before running it.
 In the summer, a dishwasher can add humidity to the air so your air conditioning system will need to work harder to maintain a cool temperature.